ramostirbo/bot-polymarket/README.md

 Bun is required to run this project.
 You can install it from [here](https://bun.sh/).

-Alchemy RPC Token is required to run this project, you can aquire it [here](https://www.alchemy.com/). (after login search for "Account Kit Quickstart" and go to "Networks" tab to enable Polygon network)
+Alchemy RPC Token is required to run this project, you can aquire it [here](https://www.alchemy.com/). (after login search for "Account Kit Quickstart" and go to "Networks" tab to enable Polygon network and grab the token)

 ```bash
 bun install